 “The mare was at great risk of toxaemia and laminitis, and one of the foal’s rib bones had pierced her uterus.
 The uterus is very fragile so I had to be careful not to traumatise it as I felt around inside with my gloved hand.
 I found the whole thing intriguing, rather than gruesome, and I knew there was no way the mare would have survived had we not got everything out — she would have gone downhill fast.

 “Eventually, it seemed that we’d got everything out — parts of dead foal were lying all over the floor.
 The mare was very uncomfortable that evening, but quickly became brighter.
 We flushed out the uterus daily until no more debris came out.
 The mare’s resilience was unbelievable — she returned home after 12 days.
-She never became ill as a result of the experience, and is now running with a stallion.
+She never became ill as a result of the experience.

 “To think that she had had that foal rotting inside her for months, and yet recovered so fast is unbelievable.
 It’s incredibly rare and goes against everything I’ve experienced as a vet.”